automatecloud/change-company/README.md

 If you want to specify a company name with spaces you need to quote the second parameter:
 Usage: ./changecompany.sh test.user@company.com "My Test Company"
 ## Updates
+- v0.2: Updated the capability to configure also usertype as it will otherwise be always configured back to default user.